unosquare/tubular/README.md

     </div>
 ```

-Tubular works directly with either your own OData service or, you can also have it consume custom calls using our .NET library to handle Tubular's models.
+Tubular works directly with either your own OData service or a custom RESTful call.
+You can simplify your RESTful API significantly by using our .NET Tubular.ServerSide library which handles IQueryables easily.